This process is typically conducted towards the end of Migrating JIRA to Another Server or splitting your JIRA instance across multiple servers.

 Restoring JIRA from backup is a three stage process:

 - Restore data from XML to the database

 - (Optional) Restore the attachments to the attachments directory (if attachments were backed up)

 Before you begin

 - When restoring data, all data in the existing JIRA database is deleted, including all user accounts.
 Before you begin, make sure you have the password to a login in the backup file that has the JIRA System Administrator global permission.

-- If you are restoring data from a JIRA OnDemand site to an installed JIRA server, please read Migrating from JIRA OnDemand to a JIRA Installed Site.
+- If you are restoring data from a JIRA Cloud site to an installed JIRA server, please read Migrating from JIRA Cloud to JIRA Server.

 1. Disabling email sending/receiving

 If you are restoring production data into a test JIRA instance for experimentation purposes, you probably want to disable JIRA's email interaction features before you begin:

 - Disable email notifications — if JIRA is configured to send emails about changes to issues, and you want to make test modifications to the copy, you should start JIRA with the